wdv4758h/pypy-extradoc/talk/pycon2012/tutorial/slides.rst

 * **simple** python

-* if you can't understand it, JIT won't either
+* if I can't understand it, JIT won't either

 How PyPy runs your program, involved parts
 ==========================================